Acne-prone skin? I know it’s tragic. I deal with it myself! But you can’t just hide from the world like some modern-day Quasimodo.

 Then she lays it on you:

 “Have you tried giving up coffee?
+What does your coffee intake look like daily?
 You know it’s bad for your skin, right?”

 WHAT?
 Thanks, Karen.
 Thanks for ruining the entire week.
-Give up coffee?
+Give up coffee for clear skin?
 Is she some kind of lunatic?
-Coffee is the only thing dragging you out of bed in the morning!
+What am I supposed to do?
+Start drinking energy drinks?
+My cup of coffee is the only thing dragging me out of bed in the morning!
+And those coffee beans are my favorite things to smell in the morning.

-Your skin has been a problem since forever.
-Could surrendering your precious, life-giving coffee really be the answer?
+Your acne breakouts have been a problem forever.
+Could surrendering your precious, life-giving cup of coffee be the answer to clear and healthy skin?

-Take a deep breath and don’t panic yet, because there’s no direct correlation between coffee and acne.
-It seems like this myth got started by some scientists back in 1922, who also thought we should have no spices, no cocoa, no gravy, and no fun.
-Booooo!
+To my coffee drinkers - take a deep breath and don’t panic yet, because there’s no direct correlation between coffee consumption and acne.
+It seems like this myth was started by some scientists back in 1922, who also thought we should have no spices, no cocoa, no gravy, and no fun.
+No!

 Now take another deep breath, because there are some complicating factors.